 Class "D" Used for metal.

 Extinguishers shall be conspicuously located where they shall be readily accessible and immediately available in the event of fire.
-They shall be located along normal routes of travel and, where practical, should be located near exits.
-Extinguishers must not be obstructed from view by furnishings, storage containers, furnaces, etc. In large rooms or storage areas where visual obstructions cannot be completely avoided, appropriate signs shall be provided to indicate their location.
+They shall be located along normal routes of travel and, where practical, located near exits.
+Extinguishers must not be obstructed from view.

-Extinguishers shall be installed on the hangers or in the brackets supplied and shall be installed so that the top of the extinguisher is not more than 5 feet above the floor.
+Extinguishers shall be installed on the hangers or brackets supplied and be installed so that the top of the extinguisher is not more than 5 feet above the floor.
 Extinguishers mounted in cabinets or wall recesses or set on shelves shall be placed so that the operating instructions face outward.
-Extinguishers installed under conditions where they are subject to severe vibration shall be installed in brackets specifically designed to cope with vibration.

 Portable extinguishers shall be maintained in a fully charged and operable condition.
-Staff under the direction of the Associate Director for Facilities management will perform the monthly visual inspection of portable fire extinguishers required under 29 CFR 1910.157(e)(2).
-The inspection is to ensure that the portable fire extinguishers are in their designated places, have not been tampered with or actuated, and are free from obvious physical damage, corrosion, or other impairments to full service.
-Any extinguisher showing defects shall be removed from service and replaced with a fully serviceable unit.
+Staff under the direction of the Director for Facilities Management will perform the monthly visual inspection of portable fire extinguishers required under 29 CFR 1910.157(e)(2).
+The inspection is to ensure fire extinguishers are in their designated places, have not been tampered with or actuated, and are free from obvious physical damage, corrosion, or other impairments to service.
+Any extinguisher showing defects shall be removed and replaced with a fully serviceable unit.
 Staff shall maintain appropriate records of inspections through tagging of the extinguishers and others means as found appropriate.

-The Office of Safety and Environmental Programs shall conduct the yearly and 6-yearly maintenance checks of portable fire extinguishers required uner 29 CFR 1910.157(e)(3) including the maintenance of appropriate records.
+The staff of Facilities Management shall conduct the annual and 6-year maintenance checks of portable fire extinguishers required uner 29 CFR 1910.157(e)(3) including maintenance of appropriate records.
 Fire extinguishers shall be replaced as necessary during this inspection.
 Any fire extinguisher removed from its designated location for maintenance or inspection shall be replaced by a spare extinguisher.

 Each extinguisher shall have a durable tag securely attached to show inspections, maintenance and/or recharge dates.
 This tag shall also include the initials or signature of the person who performs the service.